chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

 The onboarding flow is presented in the [distributed authorisation sub-flow document](https://github.com/agera-edc/MinimumViableDataspace/tree/feature/20-rs-adr-target/docs/developer/decision-records/2022-06-16-distributed-authorization).
 Actors in the onboarding scenario:

-- _Participant A_ is a participant that wants to join the MVD.
+- _Participant A_ is a putative participant that wants to join the MVD.
 - _Participant B_ is the Dataspace Authority (Registration Service and its `did:web` document).
 - _Authority_ is the simulated GAIA-X Authority.